kiran-brahma/obsidan/content/Journal/index.md

 ---
-title: Key Business Insights and Learnings
+title: Learnings
-description: An assortment of business learnings and insights across a wide array of topics
+description: An assortment of learnings and insights across a wide array of topics
 ---